Community gardening

 A community garden is a piece of land gardened or cultivated by a group of people individually or collectively.
 Normally in community gardens, the land is divided into individual plots.
 Each individual gardener is responsible for their own plot, and the yield or production belongs to them.
 In collective gardens, the piece of land is not divided.
 A group of people cultivates it together, and the harvest belongs to all participants.
 Around the world, community gardens exist in various forms; they can be located near neighborhoods or on balconies and rooftops.
-Its size can vary greatly from one to another.
+Their size can vary greatly from one to another.
 Depending on the location can determine the price of community gardens.
 Many community gardens also function as informal educational spaces, where volunteers teach newcomers basic gardening skills and sustainable growing practices.

 Community gardens have experienced three waves of major development in North America.
 The earliest wave of community gardens development coincided with the Industrial Revolution and rapid urbanization process in Europe and North America; they were then called 'Jardin d'ouvrier' (or workers' garden).
 The second wave of community garden development happened during the WWI and WWII; they were part of "Liberty Gardens" and "Victory Gardens" respectively.
 The most recent wave of community garden development happened in the 1970s during the OPEC crisis, results of grassroots movement in quest for available land to combat against food insecurity.